pyvista/pyvista/doc/user-guide/jupyter/ipyvtk_plotting.rst

       - pyvista
       - ipyvtklink

-On Linux, you can setup your jupyterlab environment with:
+Using pip, you can setup your jupyterlab environment with:

 .. code::